Collections

 Seokguram Grotto

-A granite grotto sanctuary where one monumental Buddha, a domed stone chamber, and a mountain-edge setting create an unusually focused Buddhist space.
+A granite Buddhist grotto where monumental Buddha, domed chamber, guardians, and mountain-edge setting focus one sanctuary space.

 Next